 Gayleen Gray is Assistant Vice President and Chief Technology Officer at McMaster University.
 Gayleen has 20 years of experience in Higher Ed IT and oversees McMaster University’s information systems and services, including Information Security.
 She launched the McMaster IT Strategic Plan in 2019, provides leadership across all campus technology priorities and is responsible for the institution’s IT Governance processes.
 A truly collaborative leader, Gayleen works with the institutions’ leadership team and a network of diverse colleagues and IT personnel across the campus to ensure that McMaster’s research, teaching and learning initiatives are supported and enabled by campus systems and infrastructure.
 Throughout her career, Gayleen has built relationships and fostered engagements with Higher Education IT peers across Canada and in the US to further collective areas of interest.
 Gayleen is well-known for her knowledge, openness and authenticity.
 She is a frequent presenter and active participant at various professional forums such as Educause, CUCCIO and CANHEIT.
 Gayleen sits on the ORION Board of Directors and the Hospice Wellington Board of Directors.

-Andrew Leber was the Founder and 2017–2020 President of the McMaster AI Society.
+Andrew Leber founded the McMaster AI Society and served as its President from 2017 to 2020.
 Under his tenure, Mac AI secured its first 1,000 members, entered into partnerships with numerous organizations including Microsoft and IBM, led the development of McMaster's first undergraduate AI course, and achieved many other significant milestones.
 Beyond Mac AI, he is a graduate of the Bachelor of Health Sciences program, was a varsity water polo athlete for all four undergraduate years, represented McMaster nationally as a collegiate chess competitor three times, and has had two different startups accepted to The Forge business incubator.
 Andrew has extensive research experience in computational biology and cancer research, having been published in this domain.
 He is currently working on applying AI to streamline cancer diagnosis.

 Logomark byClément Barbé